Academic Dishonesty Policy Statement and Procedures

-A student who wishes to challenge the grading practices of an instructor of the College may appeal for a change of grade, using the following procedures.
+A student who wishes to challenge the grading practices of an instructor of the College may appeal for a change of a final grade, using the following procedures.

-The student must initiate the appeals procedure with the instructor on or before the third Wednesday of the semester following the issuance of the grade in question (excluding summer terms).
+The student must initiate the appeals procedure with the instructor within 10 (ten) business days following the final grade submission due date published by the Registrar.
 First, the student must meet with the instructor involved in an attempt to resolve the problem.

 If the matter remains unresolved, the student must request a meeting at which the Department Chair (or the Program Director), the instructor, and the student are present.
-The student must make this request to the Department Chair (or Program Director) by the fifth Wednesday of the semester following issuance of the grade in question (excluding summer terms).
-The student shall be given the opportunity to explain his/her position and present relevant documentation to the Department Chair (or Program Director).
+The student must make this request to the Department Chair (or Program Director) within five (5) business days after the meeting with the student and instructor (excluding summer terms).
+The student shall be given the opportunity to explain their position and present relevant documentation to the Department Chair (or Program Director).

-The Department Chair (or Program Director) shall prepare a written summary of the issues, his or her findings of fact, and a proposed resolution to be presented to the student and the instructor within five (5) business days following the meeting.
+The Department Chair (or Program Director) shall prepare a written summary of the issues, their findings of fact, and a proposed resolution to be presented to the student and the instructor within five (5) business days following the meeting.

 Upon receipt of the appeal the Committee shall invite the instructor to submit a written response to the appeal.